 Suing impaired drivers

 The victims of drunk driving may be able to pursue civil remedies even if the negligent motorists who injure them are incarcerated or killed in the accidents they cause.
-In these situations, accident victims could file lawsuits against the drunk driver’s estate or insurance company seeking damages to cover their medical bills, lost income, pain and suffering, and property damage.
+In these situations, accident victims could file lawsuits against the drunk driver’s estate or insurance company seeking damages to cover their medical bills, lost income, pain and suffering, and expenses.